Shalev-CompBio/pathology-data-standardization/README.md

 ## 8. Bonus: LLM-Assisted Automation Proposal

-To scale this process to thousands of reports, an LLM-assisted layer could be introduced as a secondary extraction step.
+To scale this process to thousands of pathology reports, an LLM-assisted layer could be introduced as a secondary extraction step.

 A possible strategy would include: